EDITS: Enhancing Dataset Distillation with Implicit Textual Semantics: Introduction

 Driven by the exponential growth of intelligent systems and visual or image data, computer vision tasks have become increasingly critical across a wide range of domains \cite{cai2025computer, li2024learning}, while a core challenge remains the efficient learning of discriminative features from large-scale datasets.
 However, the acquisition, storage, and training processes for such datasets incur substantial computational costs and time overhead.
 To address this, \textit{Dataset Distillation} (DD) has emerged as a promising technique to compress the knowledge embedded within an original, large dataset into a compact set of synthetic samples.
 Models trained on this distilled dataset can achieve performance comparable to those trained on the original, full dataset, thereby significantly enhancing learning efficiency and reducing resource consumption.

-In recent years, the matching-based DD approaches have consistently dominated, such as distribution matching \cite{zhao2023dataset}, gradient matching \cite{zhao2020dataset}, trajectory matching \cite{du2023minimizing}, and dual-time matching \cite{yin2023squeeze}.
-However, these methods are computationally expensive and yield abstract, human-unreadable datasets.
-This lack of semantic interpretability also leads to poor performance in cross-architecture generalization \cite{sun2024diversity}.
-Consequently, generation-based approaches \cite{moser2024latent, cazenavette2023generalizing} aimed at synthesizing more realistic images have arisen to address these limitations.
+In recent years, the matching-based DD approaches have consistently dominated, such as distribution matching \cite{zhao2023dataset}, gradient matching \cite{du2024diversity}, trajectory matching \cite{du2023minimizing,du2023sequential}, and dual-time matching \cite{yin2023squeeze}.
+However, they are usually computationally expensive and yield abstract, human-unreadable datasets.
+The lack of semantic interpretability also leads to poor performance in cross architecture generalization \cite{sun2024diversity}.
+Consequently, generation-based methods \cite{cazenavette2023generalizing} aimed at synthesizing more realistic images have arisen to address these limitations.
 Minimax \cite{gu2024efficient} introduces minimax criteria for diffusion models targeting the representativeness and diversity of generated data.
 D\textsuperscript{4}M \cite{su2024d} leverages the learned image prototypes to synthesize images via disentangled diffusion.
 Unfortunately, they rely solely on class or text labels to guide the diffusion process, meaning that all images of the same class share identical and scarce text caption during reverse sampling.
 This mode significantly compromises semantic richness and leads to substantial information loss \cite{li2023image}.

 VLCP \cite{zou2025dataset} first proposes text prototypes to enhance the textual semantics of images in the distillation procedure.
 Nevertheless, text prototypes selected on the basis of word frequency suffer from poor interpretability, while image prototypes remain merely derived from visual features.
 As shown in Fig. \ref{motivation}, traditional learned image prototypes tend to focus on low-level visual textures such as background and illumination, failing to adequately leverage the implicit textual semantic inherent in images.
 This results in suboptimal prototypes and ultimately leads to performance degradation.